islandtechie/100-days-of-code/log.md

 **Today's Progress**: I have been completely not been recording in this repo but i have been coding.
 I am almost through my fantasy trading app.
 I am really trying to overstand React.
 I think have the basics down and now i need to move on to overstanding advanced react.
 I have seen render props, advanced routing etc and seen them in action but I dont know the how and why completely.
 Im working on that.
 I also got started with a python backend in flask.
 Im moving abd have to be better with posting. #100DaysOfCode

 **Thoughts:** I am moving to completely overstand react.

+### Day 48: October 5, 2020

+**Today's Progress**: So I am struggling a bit with my flask backend mainly becasuse I dont entirely understand jwt and middleware well.
+My react is improving but I know my code is ugly.
+Learning flask gives insight into all the little pieces that make up the backend.  #100DaysOfCode

+**Thoughts:** I am moving to completely overstand react.